AmbarM2609/Blog_Generator_llama2/README.md

 ## Features
 - **User Input**: Easily enter your desired blog topic and customize the word count.
 - **Audience Selection**: Choose from different audience profiles, such as Researchers, Data Scientists, and Common People.
-- **Real-time Blog Generation**: Get a blog generated on the fly based on your input and preferences.
+- **Real-time Blog Generation**: Get a blog generated based on your input preference

 ## Requirements
 To run this application, ensure you have the following dependencies installed: